pupil-labs/pupil-docs/developer-docs/windows.md

 - Unzip Eigen and rename the contained `eigen` directory to `Eigen`
 - Copy the `Eigen` directory into `ceres-windows`
 - Copy `C:\work\ceres-windows\ceres-solver\config\ceres\internal\config.h` to `C:\work\ceres-windows\ceres-solver\include\ceres\internal`
-- Open `ceres-2015.sln` and with Visual Studio 2017 Preview and agree to update to 2017.
+- Open `ceres-2015.sln` and with Visual Studio 2017 and agree to update to 2017.
 - Set configurations to `Release` and `x64`
 - Right click on `libglog_static` and `Build`
 - Right click on `ceres_static` and `Build`